The PUCN's Pipeline Safety Program involves the inspection of liquid propane and natural gas piping systems statewide.

 Mapping information regarding where natural gas and liquid pipelines are located within Nevada can be found on the National Pipeline Mapping System (NPMS) website.
 Users must enter Nevada in the state input box and then select the associated county of interest.
 The NPMS team has launched an iPhone app for this program.
 Find it in the Appstore by searching for "pipeline information."

 The latest pipeline safety advisory bulletins and/or notices issued by PHMSA can be found at the following link: https://www.phmsa.dot.gov/regulations/federal-register-documents.

 The PUCN, via the definition of utility facility contained in Nevada Revised Statutes (NRS) 704.860, has permitting authority over intrastate natural gas transmission pipeline projects.
 The permitting application is referred to as the Utility Environmental Permitting Act (UEPA) process and is outlined in NRS 704.820 through 704.900.
 Visit the PUCN’s Active Gas Dockets web page to view proposed intrastate transmission pipeline projects with active, pending UEPA permit requests.

 - Interstate Transmission Pipeline Permitting in Nevada

-The Federal Energy Regulatory Commission (“FERC”) has permitting authority over interstate natural gas transmission pipeline projects.
+The Federal Energy Regulatory Commission (FERC) has permitting authority over interstate natural gas transmission pipeline projects.
 A recent example of this FERC permitting process was on Paiute Pipeline Company’s 35 mile Elko Area Expansion Project (FERC Docket No. CP-14-509).
-Information on proposed interstate natural gas transmission pipeline projects in Nevada can be found on FERC’s website at http://www.ferc.gov/industries/gas/indus-act/pipelines.asp.
+Information on proposed interstate natural gas transmission pipeline projects in Nevada can be found on FERC’s website at https://www.ferc.gov/industries-data/natural-gas/overview/natural-gas-pipelines.